Zacaria/apidays-2023/docs/Presentation.md

 When a value is unexpectedly null or undefined
 That's an unvalid state
 As a system programing language, Rust makes it easy to make invalid state unrepresentable

 ----

 - compiled
 - no GC
 - memory management enforced by the compiler
 - zero cost high level functions
+- developed in Rust
 - Bonus : devs level up

+=> No blackbox between you and the machine
+=> Predictability

 note: